+January 2015 Page 95 of 146

 Health 14 Physical Fitness Assessment

 Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 85.56%, well above the national average.
+The jurisdiction average for this outcome measure (OM) is currently 82.19%, well above the national average.

 Brady Academy

 A FIP was developed for this OM in April 2003, April 2005, October 2008, and October 2009 and has been deemed successful and formally closed.

 STAR East Camp

 A FIP was developed for this OM in October 2002 and has been deemed successful and formally closed.

 Brady Academy

-Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 90 percent in October and 76.67 percent in April.
-STAR East Camp Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 93.55 percent in October and 93.33 percent in April.
-Youth Challenge Center Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 86.67 percent in October and 86.67 percent in April.
+Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 86.67 percent in October and 73.33 percent in April.
+STAR East Camp Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 67.86 percent in October and 86.67 percent in April.
+Youth Challenge Center Percent of youth whose records indicate that their performance on standardized physical fitness assessments increased between admission and release was 93.33 percent in October and 89.29 percent in April.

+January 2015 Page 96 of 146

 Health 15 Large Muscle Exercise

 Percent of interviewed youth who report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 80.68%, well above the national average.
+The jurisdiction average for this outcome measure (OM) is currently 72.15%, well above the national average.

 Brady Academy

-A (FIP) was developed for this (OM) in October 2001 and has been deemed successful and closed.
-A (FIP) was developed for this (OM) in April 2009 and has been deemed successful and formally closed.
+A (FIP) was developed for this (OM) in October 2001 and April 2009 and has been deemed successful and closed.

 ExCel

 A (FIP) was developed for this OM in April '03, October'04 and has been deemed successful and formally closed.

 Youth Challenge Center

 Note: YCC Improvement Team has looked at this (OM) and has determined that programming and visitations occur during recreation time.

 Brady Academy

-In October, 89.80 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
-This increased to 90 percent in April.
-STAR East Camp In October, 93.33 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
-This decreased to 93.10 percent in April.
-Youth Challenge Center In October, 27.66 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
-This increased to 58.62 percent in April.
+In October, 68.97 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
+This increased to 71.88 percent in April.
+STAR East Camp In October and April, 100 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
+Youth Challenge Center In October, 74.19 percent of interviewed youth report receiving at least one hour of large muscle exercise each day on weekdays and two hours each day on weekends.
+This decreased to 40.91 percent in April.

+January 2015 Page 97 of 146

 Health 16 Physical Fitness Assessment

 Percent of youth whose records indicate they have received a physical fitness assessment.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 100.00%.
+The jurisdiction average for this outcome measure (OM) is currently 93.67%.

 Brady Academy

 A FIP was developed for this OM in October 2008 and has been deemed successful and formally closed.

 STAR East Camp

 A FIP was developed for this OM in October 2002 and has been deemed successful and formally closed.

 Brady Academy

-Percent of youth whose records indicate they have received a physical fitness assessment was 100 percent in October and 100 in April.

-STAR East Camp Percent of youth whose records indicate they have received a physical fitness assessment was 100 percent in October and 100 in April.
-Youth Challenge Center Percent of youth whose records indicate they have received a physical fitness assessment was 100 percent in October and 100 in April.
+Percent of youth whose records indicate they have received a physical fitness assessment was 100 percent in October and 100 percent in April.
+STAR East Camp Percent of youth whose records indicate they have received a physical fitness assessment was 93.33 percent in October and 78.95 percent in April.
+Youth Challenge Center Percent of youth whose records indicate they have received a physical fitness assessment was 100 percent in October and 96.67 percent in April.